AML obligations for Swiss marketplaces: Are you a financial intermediary?

 More than 20 non-one-off relationships

-At any point in time more than CHF 5 million
+At any one time more than EUR 5 million

 Transaction volume per calendar year

-For marketplaces with regular payment flows, the criteria gross revenue and transaction volume are particularly relevant.
-A marketplace that processes CHF 200,000 in payments per month exceeds the CHF 2 million transaction volume threshold after just ten months.
-Important: Money or value transfer business is considered professional under Art.
-9 AMLO in principle at all times – unless it is carried out for related persons with gross revenue of no more than CHF 50,000 per calendar year.
+For marketplaces with regular payment transactions, the gross revenue and transaction volume criteria are particularly relevant.
+A marketplace that processes EUR 200’000 in payments monthly exceeds the threshold of EUR 2 million transaction volume after just ten months.
+Important: The money or value transfer business is always deemed to be professional under Art.
+9 AMLO – unless it is conducted for related parties with gross revenues of no more than EUR 50’000 per calendar year.

-Activities for related persons (e.g. spouses, registered partners) are only taken into account once gross revenue of CHF 50,000 per calendar year is exceeded (Art.
+Activities for related parties (e.g. spouses, registered partners) are only taken into account if the gross revenue exceeds EUR 50’000 per calendar year (Art.
 7 para.
 4 AMLO).
-In practice, this exception rarely applies to marketplace models.
+In practice, this exception hardly ever applies to marketplace models.

-If professional activity is established, you as a financial intermediary in the parabanking sector have two options:
+If professionalism is established, you have two options as a financial intermediary in the parabanking sector:

 Option A: Affiliation with an SRO

-A self-regulatory organization (SRO) is an industry association recognized by FINMA that supervises its members and monitors compliance with AMLA obligations.
-In Switzerland, there are several SROs, including the Association for Quality Assurance of Financial Services (VQF), PolyReg and industry-specific SROs.
-An SRO affiliation is the more practical solution for most marketplaces, as the effort is significantly lower compared to a FINMA license.
+A self-regulatory organisation (SRO) is an industry association recognised by FINMA that supervises its members and monitors compliance with AMLA obligations.
+In Switzerland, there are several SROs, including the Association for Quality Assurance in Financial Services (VQF), PolyReg and industry-specific SROs.
+Affiliation with an SRO is the more practical solution for most marketplaces, as the effort involved is significantly lower than for a FINMA licence.

-Costs: The admission fee at an SRO such as PolyReg is approx. CHF 1,600.
-Annual membership fees vary depending on the size of the business and start at around CHF 1,500 to CHF 5,000 for smaller financial intermediaries.
-In addition, there are audit costs that can amount to CHF 3,000 to CHF 15,000 per year depending on complexity.
+Costs: The admission fee for an SRO such as PolyReg is approx. EUR 1’600.
+Annual membership fees vary depending on the size of the operating entity, starting at around EUR 1’500 to EUR 5’000 for smaller financial intermediaries.
+Added to this are auditing costs, which can range from EUR 3’000 to EUR 15’000 per year depending on complexity.

-Direct subjection to FINMA is an alternative that in practice mainly makes sense for larger or higher-risk business models.
-The licensing process is more time-consuming, and FINMA charges fees for review and ongoing supervision.
+Direct subordination under FINMA is an alternative that, in practice, is primarily worthwhile for larger or higher-risk business models.
+The licensing process is more complex, and FINMA levies fees for the review and ongoing supervision.
 For most SME marketplaces, this option is disproportionate.

 Criterion